Pennsylvania Route 339: Route description

 PA 339 begins at an intersection with PA 54 in the downtown area of the borough of Mahanoy City in Schuylkill County, heading north on two-lane undivided North Main Street.
 The road soon passes under a Reading Blue Mountain and Northern Railroad line and runs past homes and businesses.
-The route turns west onto Brandonville Road and crosses into Mahanoy Township, passing through woods and the community of Terrace Hills before it curves north and passes west of a coal mine.
+The route turns west onto Brandonville Road and crosses into Mahanoy Township, passing through woods and the Terrace Hills before it curves north and passes west of a coal mine.
 PA 339 continues through forests and traverses a ridge, where it passes near a wind farm.
 The road makes a sharp turn west to descend the ridge, entering East Union Township and coming to an intersection with PA 924.
-At this point, the two routes head north for a concurrency on Main Boulevard and pass through residential areas in the community of Brandonville.
+At this point, the two routes head north for a concurrency on Main Boulevard and pass through residential areas in Brandonville.
 PA 339 splits from PA 924 by turning west onto Rattlin Run Road, running through farmland before passing through woods.
 The route heads into Union Township turns north onto Creek Road, crossing the Catawissa Creek back into East Union Township.
 The road heads northwest through woodland with some fields parallel to the creek, entering North Union Township.
-PA 339 continues north along Catawissa Creek Road through farmland with some trees, passing through the community of Zion Grove and crossing the Catawissa Creek.
+PA 339 continues north along Catawissa Creek Road through farmland with some trees, passing through Zion Grove and crossing the Catawissa Creek.
 The road winds northwest through rural areas parallel to the creek, crossing it for a third time and turning north.